 Catherine is a senior lecturer in the School of Nursing and Midwifery, University of Galway.
 Her teaching experience includes delivering a number of undergraduate and postgraduate research modules as well as general undergraduate nursing.
 Catherine received the University of Galway President’s Teaching Excellence Award in 2016 and received a further nomination in 2017.
 Catherine’s research interests are primarily around qualitative research methodologies, qualitative evidence synthesis (QES), dementia research and the integration of qualitative research in trials.

 Catherine is Co-Chair for QUESTS (Qualitative Research in Trials Centre), established in 2016 and embedded within HRB-TMRN.
 The mission of QUESTS is to maximise the integration of qualitative research in randomised trials through support, training and primary research.
 Catherine has also been recently appointed co-lead for the Qualitative Research in Trials target group, within the Trial Conduct strand with MRC-NIHR Trials Methodology Research Partnership (TMRP).

 Catherine has been awarded two research grants to develop expertise in QES, particularly in the field of trial methodology.
-She has led and co-authored several qualitative syntheses for example in: dementia care, infant feeding, pulmonary rehabilitation and trial recruitment.
+She has led and co-authored several qualitative syntheses for example in dementia care, infant feeding, pulmonary rehabilitation and trial recruitment.
 Catherine has been involved in three ongoing Cochrane qualitative evidence syntheses including a recently published Cochrane rapid review in response to COVID-19.
-As Research Associate, Catherine delivers qualitative evidence synthesis training and has recently been involved with training with members of the ESI QES strand.
+As a Research Associate, Catherine delivers qualitative evidence synthesis training and has recently been involved with training with members of the ESI QES strand.